aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/DEPLOYMENT.md

 👆 If you are deploying the full CI/CD pipeline will deploy the pipeline and you will have to connect your repo for automated deployment.
 Use the [README for the gitlab mirroring component](lib/ci-cd/gitlab-mirroring-aws-remove-later/README.md) to get set up.
 Please note that this will require some knowledge of DevOps services in AWS and is considered an advanced implementation.

-### 4/ Set up the Amplify Web Application
+### 4/ Optional: Set up the Amplify Web Application

 To really test out the CarbonLake Quickstart please follow the [Web Application README](front-end/carbonlake-ui/documentation/README.md) to manually deploy the AWS Amplify sample web application.
+The AWS Amplify CLI will use outputs from your application deployment, so you have to deploy CarbonLake first.

 ### Optional A/ Manually enable & set up Amazon Quicksight Stack

 If you choose to deploy the Amazon Quicksight business intelligence stack it will include prebuilt data visualizations that leverage Amazon Athena to query your processed data.
-If you elect to deploy this stack you will need to remove the comments
+If you elect to deploy this stack you will need to remove the comments.

 Before you proceed you need to set up your quicksight account and user.
 This needs to be done manually in the console, so please open this link and follow the instructions [here](lib/stacks/stack-quicksight/documentation/README.md).